On Tilted Losses in Machine Learning: Theory and Applications: TERM: Properties and Interpretations

 \begin{assumption}[Generalized linear model condition~\citep{wainwright2008graphical}] Assume that Assumption~\ref{assump: regularity} is satisfied.
 Further, assume that the loss function $f(x; \theta)$ is given by

 where $A(\cdot)$ is a convex function such that there exists $\beta_{\max}$ where for any $\theta \in \Theta \subseteq \mathbb{R}^d,$

 and

 \end{assumption} This set of assumptions become the most restrictive with Assumption~\ref{assump: expnential_family}, which essentially requires that the loss be the negative log-likelihood of an exponential family.
 While the assumption is stated using the natural parameter of an exponential family for ease of presentation, the results hold for any bijective and smooth reparameterization of the exponential family.
-For example, Assumption~\ref{assump: expnential_family} is satisfied by the commonly used $L_2$ loss for regression and logistic loss for classification (see toy examples (b) and (c) in Figure~\ref{fig:example}).
-While the assumption is not satisfied when we use neural network function approximators in Section~\ref{sec:experiments}, we observe favorable numerical results motivating the extension of these results beyond the cases that are theoretically studied in this paper.
+For example, Assumption~\ref{assump: expnential_family} is satisfied by the commonly used $L_2$ loss for regression and logistic loss for classification (see toy examples (b) and (c) in Figure~\ref{fig:example}). {$\sum_{i \in [N]} T(x_i) T(x_i)^\top \succ 0$ assumes a reasonable regularity on the dataset $\{x_i\}_{i \in [N]}$.
+For instance, in the case of linear regression ($T(x_i)=x_i \in \mathbb{R}^d$), it reduces to the standard regularity assumption $XX^{T} \succ 0$ (where $X :=[x_1,\cdots, x_N] \in \mathbb{R}^{d \times N}$).} While Assumption~\ref{assump: expnential_family} is not satisfied when we use neural network function approximators in Section~\ref{sec:experiments}, we observe favorable numerical results motivating the extension of these results beyond the cases that are theoretically studied in this paper.

 In the sequel, many of the results are concerned with characterizing the $t$-tilted solutions defined as the parametric set of solutions of $t$-tiled losses by sweeping $t \in \mathbb{R}$,

 where $\Theta \subseteq \mathbb{R}^d$ is an open subset of $\mathbb{R}^d.$ Further, let the optimal tilted objective be defined as